Call us:0800 999 7774

 d.
 Confirmation of Order’ means the confirmation of order form provided to the Buyer by the Seller.

 e.
-Force Majeure Event’ means an event that is outside of the Seller’s control, as set out
+Force Majeure Event’ means an event that is outside of the Seller’s control, as set out in clause 22.

 f.
 Drawings or downloads means the drawings as produced by the Seller and provided to the Buyer before engineering drawings are produced and manufacture starts.